RushiTang/821FinalProject/README.md

 1. **Advanced Capabilities:** Start with higher health and manage additional attributes such as hunger.
 2. **Engage in Combat:** Use enhanced abilities to engage in combat more effectively, with options to stealthily attack opponents or consume resources to regain strength.

+#### Encountering enemies
+- **Combat Encounters:** Confront enemies with varying health and damage.
+Use your strategic skills to reduce their health while managing your own survival.

 ### Winning the Game
-The objective is to outlast and defeat other players through strategic management of health, stealth, and resources.
-Forming alliances and tactically using sanctuaries can provide strategic advantages against other players.
+The objective is to navigate through sanctuaries, strategically managing health, stealth, and resources to outlast and defeat other players or enemies.
+Form alliances or tactically use the game's mechanics to gain advantages.

 ### Sample Interactive session
 Welcome to Dystoria: Shadows of Magic!
 Enter the name of your mage: Merlin
 Enter the starting health of your mage (50-100, recommended 100 for beginners): 100 Enter the name of your sanctuary or press enter to default to 'Mystic Grove':
 Starting with Starter Bow in your inventory.

 Available commands: explore, attack, inventory, status, exit Enter a command (explore, attack, inventory, status, exit): status
-Health: 100, Stealth: 50, Hunger: 100
+Health: 100, Stealth: 50

-Enter a command (explore, attack, inventory, status, exit): explore You found a Mystic Quiver!
+Enter a command (explore, attack, inventory, status, exit): explore You encounter an Orc - Health: 80
-Added Mystic Quiver to your inventory.
+Choose to attack or retreat.

 Enter a command (explore, attack, inventory, status, exit): inventory Starter Bow, Mystic Quiver

 Enter a command (explore, attack, inventory, status, exit): attack Choose an enemy to attack:

-1. Goblin - Health: 50
+Goblin - Health: 50
-2. Orc - Health: 80
+Orc - Health: 80
 Select an enemy (number): 1
 Attacking Goblin with Starter Bow...
 Dealt 18 damage to Goblin.
 Remaining health: 32
 Enter a command (explore, attack, inventory, status, exit): status
-Health: 100, Stealth: 50, Hunger: 100
+Health: 100, Stealth: 50

 Enter a command (explore, attack, inventory, status, exit): exit Exiting the game.
 Goodbye!

 ## Conclusion
 Dytoria offers a complex world of magical battles and strategic resource management, perfect for players who enjoy deep, engaging gameplay intertwined with fantasy elements.
 Whether you're sneaking through the shadows or launching a full-scale magical assault, Dytoria promises thrilling adventures and intense tactical battles.